 In November 2013, Dubai was announced as the host city for the 2020 World Expo ("Dubai Expo 2020").
 The event was originally scheduled to be held from 20 October 2020 to 10 April 2021; however, in May 2020, in response to the COVID-19 pandemic, the member states of the Bureau International des Expositions voted to confirm a one-year postponement to Dubai Expo 2020.
-Dubai Expo 2020 will retain its name but will now run from 1 October 2021 to 31 March 2022, a delay that was intended to allow all participants to safely navigate the impact of COVID-19.
-Dubai Expo 2020 will be the first World Expo to be held in the MENA and South Asia region.
+Dubai Expo 2020 ran from 1 October 2021 to 31 March 2022.
+Dubai Expo 2020 was the first World Expo to be held in the MENA and South Asia region.
 The World Expo is a registered exposition taking place every five years for a maximum of six months and is intended for the global community to promote innovations in the service of human progress.
 The World Expo attracts millions of visitors attending exhibitions and cultural events staged by hundreds of participants including nations, international and civil society organisations and companies.
-Dubai Expo 2020 will be held under the theme "Connecting Minds, Creating the Future", representing future aspirations of Dubai's society and uniting people from across the globe to share in a common project.
-The Dubai Expo 2020 will showcase a number of initiatives in the areas of sustainability, mobility of people and ideas and opportunities to unlock future potential.
-Dubai Expo 2020 is expected to attract 25 million visitors from overseas, as well as create 94,400 jobs during the course of the event, more than half of which are expected to be in the hospitality sector.
+Dubai Expo 2020 was held under the theme "Connecting Minds, Creating the Future", representing future aspirations of Dubai's society and uniting people from across the globe to share in a common project.
+The Dubai Expo 2020 showcased a number of initiatives in the areas of sustainability, mobility of people and ideas and opportunities to unlock future potential.
+Over its 182 days, Dubai Expo 2020 recorded 24,102,967 visits.
+Visitors from 178 countries were reported and one in every three visitors came from overseas.